rafa-rrayes/EasyGoogleAPI/README.md

 ### OAuth 2.0 (User Data)

-Best for applications that access user data with their consent.
+Best for scripts and applications that access user data with their consent.

 ```python
 google = GoogleService(